Aerijo/tree-sitter-nd/README.md

 Expressions are broken by a newline character.
 To split one expression over several lines, the backslash `\` character may be used.
 Comments are not permitted following this backslash.
 Normal block indentation rules are ignored for line continuations.

-These line continuations can be configured to be respected by the `nd-to-latex` tool.
+These line continuations can be configured to be respected by the `nd-convert` tool.

 ```nd
 a -> b -> c -> d -> e ^ f _ -g